TACC/Core-Portal/README.md

   1. Add a record to your local `hosts` file for `127.0.0.1 cep.dev`

     _WARNING: This name **must** match the **agave callback URL** defined for the client in `settings_agave.py` for `AGAVE_TENANT_ID`._

+    _Note: Do NOT have your VPN connected when you do this.
+Otherwise your hosts file will be overwritten and you will have to do this step again._

   2. Direct your browser to `https://cep.dev` or `http://cep.dev:8000`.
 This will display the django CMS default page.
 To login to the portal, point your browser to `https://cep.dev/accounts/login`.

     _NOTE: When logging in, make sure that you are going through SSL (`https://cep.dev/accounts/login`).
 After succesful login, you can use the debug server at `http://cep.dev:8000`._

     _NOTE: Evergreen browsers will no longer allow self-signed certificates.
-Currently Chrome and Firefox Developer Edition deny access to the local portal for this reason.
-The standard Firefox browser still allows users to create an exception for a self-signed cert.
+Currently Chrome and Firefox deny access to the local portal for this reason.
 A cert solution needs to be established in alignment with current TACC policies to resolve this._

 ### TBD